-The skills you learn in therapy will first be practiced in session.
+The skills you learn in couples therapy will first be practiced in session.
 Then, you’ll take them home and incorporate them into your day-to-day lives.
 We’ll also hold you accountable, to ensure you’re making progress toward sustainable solutions.
 The more you’re able to practice healthy, loving and caring communication, the more connected and secure you will both feel about the future of your relationship.
 With the right support, it’s possible to feel heard, valued, needed and understood.

-My partner doesn’t want to come.
+My partner doesn’t want to come to couples therapy

 If you’re reluctant to come on your own, we encourage you to explain to your partner that couples or marriage counseling could help you work through long-held and pressing issues.
 It takes two to tango, so if your relationship is suffering, you’ve likely both contributed to the disconnect.
 You can tell your partner that you both deserve to feel calm, connected and secure, and that you’re willing to examine changes you can make to help overcome unhelpful patterns.